garrandall/popular-music-data/tracks/shame-zhane.md

 Said tearin' the rules apart
 So why should I feel (Shame)

-Ooh, said only love can bring the pain
+Oh, said only love can bring the pain
 When we loose our love, it's a (Shame)
-Ooh, I wouldn't want to live with the pain
+Oh, I wouldn't want to live with the pain
 I wanna stay forever

 Back in your arms